CountryMinded

-CountryMinded was an Australian political party between 2014 and 2018 that claimed to represent the interests of regional Australians whose livelihoods depend either directly or indirectly on agricultural production.
-The party was founded in December 2014 by a group of people looking for accountable regional representation, including two brothers from New South Wales, David and Peter Mailler as the Country Party of Australia, and changed its name to CountryMinded in September 2015.
+CountryMinded was an Australian political party formed in 2014 that claimed to represent the interests of regional Australians whose livelihoods depend either directly or indirectly on agricultural production.
+The party was founded by a group of people looking for accountable regional representation, including two brothers from New South Wales, David and Peter Mailler as the Country Party of Australia, and changed its name to CountryMinded in September 2015.
 In 2018, the party merged with the Australian Democrats.

 History

 Peter Mailler stood as lead Australian Senate candidate for Katter's Australian Party in New South Wales at the 2013 Australian election and is also a former chair of Grain Producers Australia.

 CountryMinded was formed (as the Country Party of Australia) in response to perceived lack of attention to rural issues in the Australian political process, and dissatisfaction with how the National Party represents regional Australians.

 The party was registered in time to contest the 2016 federal election.
 It announced that it had reached the required 500 members in January 2016, and submitted the application for registration on 3 March 2016.
 Registration was confirmed on 12 April 2016.

 On 2 February 2018, the Australian Electoral Commission issued a notice that it was considering deregistering the party on the grounds that it had ceased to have at least 500 members.
 On 8 May 2018, CountryMinded was deregistered by the Australian Electoral Commission for that reason.

 Soon after the party was deregistered, the organisation merged with the Australian Democrats.
 The merged entity subsequently registered and unsuccessfully contested a few Senate seats in the 2019 and 2022 federal elections.